pyiron/pyiron_VR/README.md

 ### Server Errors
 * Depending on the network the server is in, sometimes the error "OSError: [Errno 98] Address already in use" occurs.
 This happens when starting the server quickly after closing it the last time.
 Waiting, usually for a few seconds, resolves this error.
 * If the server crashed and does not terminate, it can be usually stooped using ctrl + c or ctrl + z.
 * In some cases, this is not possible.
 If the server is running remote with ssh on a linux system (e.g. the HPC cluster), it can be stopped by opening a second ssh connection.
-Calling "ps -u <username>" shows all your processes.
+Calling `ps -u <username>` shows all your processes.
 There should be one python process, which is the one executing the server.
-Read out the PID of this process and terminate it, using ```kill -9 <PID>```.
+Read out the PID of this process and terminate it, using `kill -9 <PID>`.